This is about what’s important.

 - you’ve got an idea but want to talk through the options of where to go next

 - you’ve got something big coming up and want someone to work through your ideas with and make sure it’s as successful as it can be

 - you want a little bit of accountability and guidance to make something happen

 - you’re craving some two-way conversations about your artist’s life, you art career, and the business of your art, rather than the loving but confused expressions of your loved ones and their sometimes confusing reactions

 This program gets results.
 My clients make the changes they’ve been dreaming of.

 Are you ready to do the same thing?

-My exhibition career spans 30 years and more than two dozen solo and two-person exhibitions as well as over 40 group shows.
+My exhibition career spans over 30 years and more than two dozen solo and two-person exhibitions as well as over 40 group shows.
 My paintings have been recognized by the Saskatchewan Arts Board and the Canada Council, are held in many public and private collections, and have been represented in exhibition catalogues and reviewed in newspapers and magazines.
 I have contributed widely to Canada’s artistic community as organizer, teacher, mentor, writer, and curator.
 I hold the Canadian Artists Representation “Tony” Award for service to the visual arts in Saskatchewan and the Centennial Leadership Award for Service to the Province of Saskatchewan.